-The NDP supports policies to protect biodiversity and geodiversity set out in Herefordshire Local Plan Core Strategy through Policy AYEnv2 consistent with but not duplicating HCS policy LD2, providing greater detail about the relevant assets within the parish.
-The NDP also contains significant information about the parish's natural environment, including within Schedule 1 and Appendix 2.
+The NDP supports policies to protect biodiversity set out in Herefordshire Local Plan Core Strategy through Policy GWB3 which cross-refers to HCS policy LD2.
 No site allocations are advanced that would conflict with policies to protect the designated wildlife or geological sites in the Parish.

-Policy AYEnv2 protects important natural habitats and features and wildlife features.
-Policy AYS1 seeks mitigation and compensation for the loss of any features contributing to sustainable development and through this would be seeking no net-loss in biodiversity.
-Policy AYEnv1 requires landscape schemes as an integral part of site development which should also protect trees and hedgerows and seeking enhancements including to biodiversity.
+Policies GWB3 and GWB14 protect important natural habitats and features and wildlife features seeking no net-loss in biodiversity.
+Policy GWB2 requires landscape schemes as an integral part of site development which should also protect trees and hedgerows.

-There is no Nature Improvement Area within the Parish (NPPF 17), nor any Special Area of Conservation (SAC) (NPPF para 119).
-However, The River Lugg flows through the Parish, is an SSSI and becomes part of the River Wye SAC just to the south of Plan for biodiversity at the landscape scale (NPPF para 117, bullet 1).
+There is no Nature Improvement Area within the Parish (NPPF 17).
+The River Wye is a Special Area of Conservation (SAC) (NPPF para 119).
+This will be protected through the requirement of Policy GWB3 in combination with HCs policy LD2 which is specifically referred to in the NDP policy.

+Set out a strategic approach and plan positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure (NPPF para 114, bullet 1).

+Plan for biodiversity at the landscape scale (NPPF para 117, bullet 1).